argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/example-job-scripts.md

 applications that rely on MPI to handle the binding of MPI ranks to GPUs.
 Some notes on this helper script and other key differences with the early CPU example follow.

+In this script, we have added `-j oe` to the list of PBS options; `-j oe` combines stdout and stderr to the same file and uses the stdout filename provided (if provided). `-j eo` would do the same but use the stderr filename provided.
+Without these options, separate files containing stdout and stderr of the job are produced.

 !!! info "`export MPICH_GPU_SUPPORT_ENABLED=1`"

     For applications that support GPU-enabled MPI (i.e. use MPI to communicate